 For example, I used to only listen to radio stations and podcasts at my old job because I had to sit on the phone for sales calls all day.
 I couldn’t concentrate on reading an article and a video would be too obnoxious if my boss were to walk by.
 It’s also just a little easier for others to absorb information with different mediums.
 For example, if I could choose between a video and a blog post, I would always choose a nice visual video to guide me along the way.

 Take your old blog posts and turn them into fresh content by changing the media type.
+There are plenty of data visualization plugins to help make this easy.
 If you have a blog post tutorial on how to tie your shoes, create a video with a child host so that kids can relate.
 Develop a screencast for that “how to build a blog tutorial,” and make an infographic out of that extensive research article you made about soybeans.

 5. Create a Full Course to Sell